 Most of the fund is invested in equities, which are ownership interests in companies.
-Another part is invested in bonds, which are a type of loan to governments and companies, and a final slice is invested in real estate and infrastructure for renewable energy.
+Another part is invested in bonds, which are a type of loan to governments and companies, and a final slice is invested in real estate and renewable energy infrastructure.

 Search in all of the fund’s investments by country, asset class and sector.
 This information is updated annually and is available for every year since our first investment in 1998.

 The fund exists to help finance the Norwegian welfare state for future generations.
 The future value of the fund depends on sustainable growth, well-functioning markets and value creation at the companies we invest in.